-3.1.1 VMware workstation EVE VM installation using ISO image (preferred)
+3.1.1 VMware workstation ISO image deployment (preferred)

 Mandatory Prerequisites: Internet must be reachable from your PC and VMware.
 EVE ISO installation requires internet access to get updates and install the latest EVE-PRO version from the EVE-NG repository.
 DNS must work as well, to check it, do a named ping, for example ping www.google.com